 It's definitely a great place for kids to go crazy.
 While you are here, don't forget to let the kids go wild examining the animal statues scattered around the zoo.
 There are life-size figurines of elephants, bears and a few prehistoric creatures.

-Dusit Zoo forms a lush green wedge between Dusit Park and Chitrlada Palace in the Dusit District of Bangkok.
+Dusit Zoo forms a lush green wedge between Dusit Park and the Chitrlada Royal Villa in the Dusit District of Bangkok.
 It is the oldest zoo in Thailand having been open for close to seventy years now.
 It's probably one of Asia's better zoos too.

 zoo is home to about two thousand animals, mammals and birds of